Australian Football League: Audience

 The AFL was the best-attended sporting league in Australia in 2012.
 According to market research, the AFL is the second-most-watched sporting event in Australia, behind cricket.
 Currently, broadcast rights for the AFL are shared between the Seven Network (free-to-air), Foxtel (pay TV) and Kayo Sports (internet).
 In 2019, a record 1,057,572 people were members of an AFL club.
-Total TV audiences during the 2022 AFL season 125.4 million viewers with an average of 537,000 people watching each match.
-54% of viewers watched using the paid services of Foxtel or Kayo, while 46% watched the Seven Network's free-to-air broadcasts.
+TV audiences during the 2022 AFL season totalled 125.4 million viewers, with an average of 537,000 people watching each match; the TV audience for the 2023 AFL Grand Final was 4.98 million—plus an additional 756,000 on 7plus, for a total of 5.736 million—and the game was seen by 100,024 stadium spectators, which was exactly the same as the 2022 AFL Grand Final.
+Excluding the grand final (which is exclusive to Seven Network in Australia), 54% of viewers watched using the paid services of Foxtel or Kayo in 2022, while 46% watched the Seven Network's free-to-air broadcasts.

 Attendance

 The following are the most recent season attendances:

 1 Finals total and Finals average include grand final crowds.